Goodwill in Accounting: Meaning, Valuation, and Why It Matters

 Where does goodwill appear on a company’s balance sheet?

-Recognising goodwill as an asset leads us directly to its placement on the company’s balance sheet.
-Companies usually list this intangible asset under non-current assets, specifically within a section earmarked for intangible assets.
+Recognising goodwill as an asset leads us directly to its placement on the company’s balance.
+Companies usually list this intangible asset under non-current net assets, specifically within a section earmarked for intangible assets.

 This positioning highlights the enduring value of goodwill to the business and aligns with accounting principles that dictate its treatment over time.